bchu/hab-intro-js/README.md

 ## Prerequisites:

 1. **You know how to code.** This workshop is not designed to teach you how to code.
 I'll be assuming CS 61A-level knowledge of Python.
 2. Please make sure you have `Google Chrome`.
-Optional: also install `Node.js` [http://nodejs.org/](http://nodejs.org/).
-(If you can't get node.js installed, don't worry).

 ## Agenda: